eldipa/book-of-gehn/_posts/2018-07-01-Cut-and-Paste-ECB-Blocks.md

 to be special: it has to contain enough padding to align the *last* block so we can cut it and throw it away.

-In its replace we will put our crafted cut cipher block.
+In its replacement we will put our crafted cut cipher block.

 ```python
 >>> c = profile_for(b'me-AAAAAAAAAAAAAAAAA@evil.com')